 The first tip on this list was about how to switch between Safari tabs with a keyboard shortcut.
 As basic as it sounds, we thought we’d highlight this tip once again because it can be a real game changer if Safari is your browser of choice.
 Plus, we’re adding another keyboard shortcut for quick tab switching!

-Shortcuts for switching between Safari tabs on your Mac
+Keyboard shortcuts for switching Safari tabs on Mac

 At the time, two options for faster switching between open tabs were discussed.